UP: Finance company agents seize bus with 34 passengers in Agra, Opposition attacks Adityanath

 “The so-called finance company hijacking the bus in a filmy manner suggests lawlessness in UP,” Congress state unit chief Ajay Kumar Lallu tweeted.
 “The incident has laid bare the hollow claims of law and order in the state.
 Dear government, is this the ‘Yogi model’ of law and order?”

-The Samajwadi Party asked the government to ensure safe return of all passengers.
+The Samajwadi Party asked the government to ensure the safe return of all passengers.
 “The hijacking of a bus with 34 passengers in Agra is a very sad and frightening incident,” it said.
 “The law and order situation in UP is so severe that even the biggest of crimes are being carried out anywhere.
 Prayers for the safety of all travellers.”